What is a personal information manager (PIM)?

 Why do you need a personal information manager app?

 Each person has their own unique needs for managing personal information.
 Still, there are some common things that most of us want to organize:

-- Collections of all sorts (music, movies, books)
+- Collections/database of all sorts (music, movies, books)